-Men’s Health Week 2017 runs from 12th to 18th June and this year it’s all about belly fat.
-This is the chosen topic because it’s the type of fat that’s bad for your health and men are more likely to have it.
-The campaign is to encourage you to “MOVE MORE, EAT WELL, WATCH THE BOOZE”.
-It’s a brilliant opportunity to get your health in check and reflect on your mental health.
+Men’s Health Week is usually in June and each year a theme is selected i.e. in 2017 it was all about belly fat.
+This was the chosen topic because it’s the type of fat that’s bad for your health and men are more likely to have it.
+The campaign encouraged you to “MOVE MORE, EAT WELL, WATCH THE BOOZE”.
 Being overweight can increase your risk of heart disease, strokes, type 2 diabetes, cancer and depression.
 So it’s important to keep your body healthy to help keep your mind healthy.
-You can get involved by signing up!

 What services do Safeline offer?

 Safeline offers a multitude of services to those men affected by mental illness.
 These services include the following:

 Counselling comes in the form of face to face meetings, online counselling, group work, and creative therapies.
 There is something for everyone depending on your needs.

 This is available from Monday to Saturday and there is a dedicated UK male helpline offering you a safe place to speak.
 This can be used to provide immediate emotional support as well as advice to those suffering in silence.
 You can reach the helpline via text, phone or online chat.
 Further details can be found on the www.safeline.org.uk/contact-us page

 Safeline works to educate and support vulnerable children and young people to help keep them safe and provide them with the knowledge and support required to realise their full potential.

 One in six men have been targets of rape or sexual abuse within the UK.
 Abusers don’t discriminate and if you’ve found yourself the victim of rape or sexual abuse, don’t suffer in silence; we are here to provide emotional and practical support for those who choose to report their abuse to the police and we continue to support them through the CJS.